willr196/guardian-data-streaming/DE/gdpr_obfuscator.md

 ## Assumptions and Prerequisites
-1. Data is stored in CSV, JSON, or parquet format in S3.
+1. Data is stored in CSV-, JSON-, or parquet-formatted files in an AWS S3 bucket.
 2. Fields containing GDPR-sensitive data are known and will be supplied in advance.
 3. Data records will be supplied with a primary key.